Puget Labs Certified

-For most users, the AMD Ryzen 9 7900X 12 Core is a terrific choice.
-This CPU features 12 cores, and 24 threads, enough to provide good performance for most users.
-If budget allows, more cores will always help, and the Ryzen 9 7950X 16 Core proves to be a worthy upgrade.
+For most users, Intel’s Core i9 13900K and AMD Ryzen 9 7900X 12 Core are both terrific choices.
+Both CPUs score similarly in our Unreal Engine benchmarks and provide good performance for most users.
+If budget allows, more cores will always help – and the Ryzen 9 7950X 16 Core proves to be a worthy upgrade.

 For those that need the best possible performance for heavily threaded tasks like building lighting and compiling the engine from source, we offer a number of high core count CPUs depending on both your budget and the performance you need for these tasks.
 The AMD Threadripper PRO 5965WX should be roughly 25% faster than the Ryzen 5950X for tasks like light baking and nearly twice as fast for compiling – while the Threadripper PRO 5975WX and 5995WX are even faster.
 Note that these CPUs can be slightly slower for other tasks, however, so we typically only recommend one of these high core count CPUs for users that spend a significant amount of time building lighting or compiling.

 How does Unreal Engine utilize video cards (GPUs)?

 Unreal Engine utilizes the video card primarily to display the graphics on the screen.
 Many applications in other fields have begun using the GPU for other tasks as well, but this is only starting to be implemented in the Unreal Editor.
 Because of this, a faster video card will give you a higher FPS in the viewport or in a stand-alone game, but likely will not improve your productivity in other tasks.

 What is the best video card for Unreal Engine?